Washington Cemetery: Historic Texas Cemetery in Houston

 On the day my husband and I decided to visit there, we had to access it by driving through the adjacent beautiful Glenwood Cemetery.
 A closed sign appeared at the Washington Avenue entrance.
 Taking the road and always bearing right in Glenwood Cemetery, a sign points the direction to the Washington Cemetery.

 Once one has entered the cemetery, there is an official Texas Historical Marker which tells the story of what initially began as a German cemetery.
-The sign shows the following:

 The Deutsche Gesellschaft von Houston, founded in 1875, established the German Society Cemetery in February 1887 by purchasing this property, then located outside the city limits, from the heirs of John Lawrence and Thomas Hart.
 Twelve-space family lots were sold to society members for $10 and to the public for $25.
 It was renamed Washington Cemetery in July 1918 due to anti-German sentiment during World War I.